Right now, I am fully booked.

-- Life coaching
+- Life Coaching

-- the 8 Week Mindfulness Course.
+- 8 Week Mindfulness Course.

+Because of the pandemic, all my sessions are now online.
 I see clients from 2 - 9 pm Monday through Thursday.

-Here is a taster of what each service offers and my clients' and students' experiences:
+In the following pages, you will get to know who I am and how you can benefit from the different services.
+Here is a taster of what each service offers and my clients' experiences:

 COUNSELLING AND PSYCHOTHERAPY

 I offer Counselling and Psychotherapy to people going through significant life changes e.g. bereavement, trauma, divorce, separation, job loss, life-threatening illness, mid-life crisis, which result in feelings of aloneness, insecurity, desperation and depression.